-The determination of putting last behind me and the relief of finally making some of my displeasure known, lent itself to a great second week of February!
+The determination of putting last behind me and the relief of finally making some of my displeasure known lent itself to a great second week of February!
 On Monday, we had temperatures in the high-60’s, so I decided to take Samuel for a jog in the stroller for the first time.
 The run started out easy, but when I hit the turnaround, I realized that I had been running with a tailwind.
 The return trip back involved several walking breaks as I fought to keep the stroller going into the wind.
-I always gave kudos for parents who pushed their children in strollers for long miles, but now I have even more respect for them!
+I always gave kudos to parents who pushed their children in strollers for long miles, but now I have even more respect for them!
 Not sure how often, the two of us will venture out like this, but I can see it as a great way for Samuel to enjoy nature and for me to share my passion for running with him at a young age.

-With a short race coming up over the weekend and full work schedule, I took advantage of some downtime on Thursday to get in a 15 mile easy long run on the Sawmill Branch Trail in Summerville.
+With a short race coming up over the weekend and a full work schedule, I took advantage of some downtime on Thursday to get in a 15 mile easy long run on the Sawmill Branch Trail in Summerville.
 Not my typical placement of a long run and not quite as far as I would have liked to go, but it would do for this week!

 I ended the week with the Almost 9-Mile Trail Run on the Swamp Fox Passage in the Francis Marion National Forest.
 While this race is short, it is one that I enjoy participating in almost every year.
 The race is modeled off the Dipsea Race in California, where runners are given a time handicap based on gender and age.
 In 2015, I was able to come out of the last starting group to be the first person to cross the finish line and win the race.
-This year, the field looked faster, the course was less technical, and my training had less elements of speed, so I wasn’t too sure on being able to repeat the win.
+This year, the field looked faster, the course was less technical, and my training had fewer elements of speed, so I wasn’t too sure about being able to repeat the win.